Latent Causal Socioeconomic Health Index: Some technical details

 \subsection{Identifiability}

-Recall that at the metric-level (Y-level), $a_j$ is the population-level loading of a country's health on its $j$th metric.
+Recall that at the metric level (Y-level), $a_j$ is the population-level loading of a country's health on its $j$th metric.
 However, similar to the discussions by \Mycite{chiu2011a} and \Mycite{martin2002}, modeling health $H_i$ as a random effect leads to an unidentifiable $\bm{a}$ vector unless constraints are imposed.

 The constraint we have utilized in our models is a TMVN distribution on the $H$-level so that the health of an anchor country is negative (or positive, if desired).
 To decide on the anchor country, we conducted a pilot run of the base LHFI model in Section \ref{ssec:LHFI} but without any anchor, then selected a low-income group country (Burundi, in this case) on the extreme end of the $H$-scale as the anchor in all subsequent formal models.